Hattiesburg Clinic Orthopaedic & Sports Medicine provides comprehensive concussion care for Pine Belt residents.

 - The player is monitored and parents are educated on follow-up care.

 - Performed by a physician in-office and may involve memory, physical and imaging tests.

 - Post-concussion treatment

 - Return-to-play protocol

 - This is a treatment regimen we implement for a patient with concussion.

 The concussion care program involves a multi-disciplinary approach with a variety of team members, including:

 Our team is trained to provide specialized concussion care beyond an emergency room or urgent care visit.
 We recommend contacting Hattiesburg Clinic Sports Medicine after your initial medical examination following an injury.

 At Hattiesburg Clinic Sports Medicine, we are dedicated to providing quality care to athletes and active individuals.
 We specialize in clinical examinations, therapy and repair for the ankle, knee, elbow, hip, shoulder and spine.
-We also provide athletic training services to 26 area schools, including: Jones College Bobcats, Baxterville Rebels, Columbia Academy Cougars, Columbia Wildcats, Collins Tigers, Dixie Yellowjackets, Forrest County AHS Aggies, Greene County Wildcats, Jeff Davis County Jaguars, Lamar Christian Lions, Lumberton Panthers, Mize Bulldogs, Mt.
-Olive Pirates, North Forrest Eagles, Oak Grove Warriors, Perry Central Bulldogs, Poplarville Hornets, Prentiss Christian Saints, Purvis Tornadoes, Richton Rebels, Sacred Heart Crusaders, Seminary Bulldogs, South Forrest Rebels, Stone High School Tomcats, Sumrall Bobcats and Taylorsville Tartars.
+We also provide athletic training services to 25 area schools, including: Jones College Bobcats, Baxterville Rebels, Columbia Academy Cougars, Columbia Wildcats, Collins Tigers, Dixie Yellowjackets, Forrest County AHS Aggies, Greene County Wildcats, Jeff Davis County Jaguars, Lamar Christian Lions, Lumberton Panthers, Mize Bulldogs, Mt.
+Olive Pirates, North Forrest Eagles, Oak Grove Warriors, Perry Central Bulldogs, Poplarville Hornets, Prentiss Christian Saints, Purvis Tornadoes, Richton Rebels, Sacred Heart Crusaders, Seminary Bulldogs, South Forrest Rebels, Stone High School Tomcats, and Sumrall Bobcats.